The branding of a kidswear fashion concept for Stockmann PL aimed at aligning its image with a premium, modern, and joyfully cool experience.

 My Role

-Head Designer, Idea & Concept.
+Lead Designer, Idea & Concept.

 Customer Research, Competitive & SWOT Analysis, Concept Design, Visual Design, Fashion Design, Iterative Product Development, Protosampling, Collection Presentations.